Here’s Looking At You Pork Chop

 Pork Chop Los Angeles

-Heritage Pork Chop ($46) won’t always be on the menu, since heritage pork takes longer to raise and is harder to come by.
-Luckily, I was able to coincide my visit with beautiful rosy slices and succulent rib meat, which lay out like a fan in a bowl with beer yeast tonkotsu broth, meaty king oyster mushrooms, and purple cabbage.
-The pork itself is fat-rimmed, but still nice and meaty, reaching peak potential on a grill that feeds on stonefruit and hickory wood.
+Heritage Pork Chop ($46) won’t always be on the menu at Here’s Looking At You.
+After all, heritage pork takes longer to raise and is harder to come by.
+Here’s Looking At You also has a fluid menu since they’re constantly creating.
+Luckily, I was able to time my visit with beautiful rosy slices and succulent rib meat.
+The pork lay out like a fan in a bowl with beer yeast tonkotsu broth, meaty king oyster mushrooms, and purple cabbage.
+The pork itself is fat-rimmed, but still nice and meaty.
+Each pork chop reaches peak potential on the Here’s Looking At You grill that feeds on stonefruit and hickory wood.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.